 Where is Hurricane Erin Going to Hit?

-Location | Forecast Impact |
+Date | Location / Region | Status & Impact |

 How Will Hurricane Erin Impact the U.S. East Coast Beaches and Surf?

 Even without making direct landfall, Hurricane Erin will have a significant impact on the U.S. East Coast.
 The storm is expected to produce extremely dangerous surf and strong rip currents from August 18–21.
-While waves along the beaches will likely exceed 7 feet, the open Atlantic could see massive waves reaching more than 100 feet in height.
+While waves along the beaches will likely exceed 7 feet, the open Atlantic could see massive waves reaching more than 6 to 10 feet in height.
 Coastal flooding and erosion are also likely in vulnerable areas, creating hazardous conditions for residents and marine traffic.
 Hatteras Island Mandatory Evacuation and North Carolina Mandatory Evacuation orders have been released by Dare County Officials.
 Officials want to protect people from heavy surf and winds that could damage the main highway, highlighting the dangers of living on a vulnerable barrier island.

 Hurricane #Erin and the #RipCurrent risk along the Atlantic coastline this week.
 Heavy Rainfall and flood potential for the upper Midwest through Monday. #HeatRisk continues and expands from the Mississippi Valley through Monday then into the Southwest and Intermountain West… pic.twitter.com/Bi3nMq3DTD